chrisnager/crafted-css/README.md

 Responsive Design
 -----------------

-- Write your media queries straight into your code and not all at the end of your CSS document.
+- Write your media queries right along with your code and not all at the end of your CSS document.
 - Build in a flexible way where you do not need to set widths.
 - Craft your layouts with `rem`s, `em`s, and percentage-based units for fluidity.